davemollen/dm-Seq/README.md

 ## dm-Seq

-A monophonic sequencer effect written in Rust.
+A monophonic step sequencer effect written in Rust.
 The effect can be compiled to a [Mod devices](https://moddevices.com/) or lv2 plugin.

 ## Table of contents: